notchco/apicraftrva-lambda-iot/README.md

 ##### DynamoDB table
 Create a Dynamo DB table (e.g. 'iot_events') with a primary key (string) called 'timestamp'.

+### IoT
+When creating the Lambda function, click the dashed box and choose IoT as the event source / trigger.
+The UI will take you through the steps to configure the IoT button, which requires entering a wifi network name/password and the IoT device serial number.

 ### Lambda function
 Copy-paste the code in index_unclassified.js into the 'Inline' code block in the AWS Lambda console UI.
 Note that the index_classified.js handler invokes a second Lambda, which is not included here, but still shows how one Lambda can invoke another.